elyra-ai/elyra/docs/source/developer_guide/contributing.md

 #### UI Integration tests
 Before running integration tests, docker needs to be installed and running on your machine.
-There are two ways to run the integration tests: to only see the output logs from all of the integration tests, run `make test-integration` from the root directory.
-To debug tests that are going wrong or develop new tests, run `make test-integration-debug` - this will open an interactive tool for writing and debugging tests.
+There are two ways to run the integration tests:
+* To only see the output logs from all of the integration tests, run `make test-integration` from the root directory.
+* To run or debug specific tests, run `make test-integration-debug`.
+This will open an interactive UI tool for writing and debugging individual test files.

 Elyra's integration tests automatically start JupyterLab and visit / interact with pages through cypress API calls.
 The tests use the cypress API to check for the existence of various buttons and visual elements.